France–Ivory Coast relations

-France–Ivory Coast relations are the diplomatic relations between the French Republic and the Republic of Ivory Coast (Republic of Côte d'Ivoire).
+France–Ivory Coast relations are the diplomatic relations between the French Republic and the Republic of Côte d'Ivoire.
 Both nations are members of the Organisation internationale de la Francophonie and the United Nations.

 History

 French colonization

 Portuguese sailors were the first Europeans to encounter what would be present-day Ivory Coast.
 In 1687, a French mission was established in Assinie-Mafia, and it became the first European outpost in that area.
 In 1842 the French declared the area their protectorate.
 Formal French colonial rule was introduced in the 1880s following the Scramble for Africa during the Berlin Conference in 1884.

 By the end of the 1880s, France had established what passed for effective control over the coastal regions of Ivory Coast, and in 1889 the United Kingdom recognized French sovereignty in the area.
 In 1893 Ivory Coast was made a French colony.
 In 1904, Ivory Coast became part of French West Africa.

 During World War I and World War II, Ivorian soldiers fought for France.
 During World War II, Ivorian soldiers became part of the West African Senegalese Tirailleurs and Ivorian soldiers fought during the Battle of France and in the Italian Campaign under the Free France government-in-exile led by General Charles de Gaulle.
 After the Liberation of Paris and the end of World War II, Ivory Coast became part of the French Union in 1946.
 In 1958, Ivory Coast becomes a republic within the French Community.
 In August 1958, French President Charles de Gaulle paid a visit to Abidjan.